-The water pump switch is located on the water/holding tank monitor panel (See Section 8).
-For your convenience, a second switch is also located in the bathroom area.

-While the switch is "ON", the pump will automatically supply water pressure as it is needed.

-We recommend that you turn the pump switch off whenever you are away from the vehicle or not using the water system.
+The water pump switch is located on the optional water/holding tank monitor panel.(See Section 8).
+While the switch is in the "ON" position, the pump will automatically supply water pressure as it is needed.
+It is recommended that the pump switch be turned off whenever you are away from the vehicle or not using the water system.
 A slow leak in a faucet could drain the water system and discharge the coach battery.